ekedonald/LAMP-Stack-Implementation-In-AWS/README.md

 ### Step 4: Updating The Firewall

 Before any traffic can be received by the web server, you need to open TCP port 80 which is the default port browsers use to connect to access web pages on the internet.
-The following steps are taken open TCP port 80:
+The following steps are taken to open TCP port 80:

 * Click on Security Groups on the EC2 Dashboard.